ravikant-diwakar/AgriSens/README.md

 - The model works with a predefined list of 15 crops.
 - For each crop, the model is trained to detect and classify up to 38 specific diseases.

+Since model is trained for specific crops only so it can diagnose those specific crops only.
+The List of Crops For which this model will be helpful is:

 ```
 [ 'Apple',
 'Blueberry',